mh-skjelvareid/massimal/dataset_publishing/readme_boat_dropcam_observations.md

 # Massimal dropcam observations dataset (boat)
-This file is a description of a dataset with underwater video and geotagged images collected by towing a camera from a boat.
+This file is a description of a dataset with seafloor observations collected by using a "dropcam" camera from a boat.
 The remainder of the file describes the research project that collected the data, the camera equipment used, and the data format.

 ## The MASSIMAL research project
 This dataset was collected as part of the "MASSIMAL" project (Mapping of Algae and